SPECTR3R/klustera-dashboard/README.md

 # Technical Test App for Klustera

-This project is a technical test to apply for a developer position at [Klustera.com](https://www.Klustera.com)
+This project is a challenge dashboard by Klustera.com [Klustera.com](https://www.Klustera.com)

-## Requirements
+## Interactions

 To run this project, please: